-3.1 Provisional Certification Process
+5.1 Provisional Certification Process

-The Provisional Certification Process requires two audits to be conducted at the Site.
+The Provisional Certification Process requires two audits to be conducted at the Primary Site.

-The first, referred to as a Dry Audit, takes place before live subscription management services using GSMA PKI certificates and live customer data commence at the Site.
-For a Dry Audit to take place, the Site must have a complete set of operational systems, processes and controls in place in all areas of the SAS-SM standard.
-The Site should be in a position to begin subscription management services for a customer immediately when a GSMA or customer (non-GSMA) PKI certificate and a customer order is received.
+The first, referred to as a Dry Audit, takes place before live services and asset handling within SAS-SM scope commence at the audited Site.
+For a Primary Site, this refers to live subscription management services using GSMA PKI certificates and live customer data.
+For a Dry Audit to take place, the Site must have a complete set of operational systems, processes, and controls in place in to satisfy all SAS-SM requirements relevant to its activities.
+A Site undergoing a Dry Audit should be able to begin its activities within SAS-SM scope immediately when a GSMA or customer (non-GSMA) PKI certificate and a customer order is received by the Auditee.
 See Annex D for more details.

-If the Site demonstrates compliance with the Standard [1] Provisional Certification is granted that remains valid for a period of nine months.
-A non-compliant result at a Dry Audit requires the Auditee to remedy identified non-compliances within three months.
+If a Primary Site demonstrates compliance with the SAS-SM requirements during a Dry Audit, Provisional Certification is granted that remains valid for a period of nine months.
+A non-compliant result at a Dry Audit requires the Auditee to remedy identified noncompliances within three months.
 Successful Provisional Certification will be valid from the date of the repeat Dry Audit.

 A follow up Wet Audit is required to upgrade the Provisional Certification to Full Certification.
-This Audit can only be undertaken if the Site has been in continuous live production using GSMA or customer (non-GSMA) PKI certificates for a minimum period of four to six weeks and it must be undertaken within nine months of the successful Dry Audit.
+This Audit can only be undertaken if the Primary Site has been in continuous live production using GSMA or customer (non-GSMA) PKI certificates for a minimum period of four to six weeks and it must be undertaken within nine months of the successful Dry Audit.